Pulling the Garbage Goalie The KL Press and the Last Days

 March 2001).
 With his party and his reputation in rough

-for promises he made to the consortium many of
+for promises he made to the consortium ‹ many of whom were

 known friends.